Gods

 Xelacor

 Xelacor, known as the Blood God, is a former angel who has carved a bloody path through the history of the Cryptokeep.
 His transformation from celestial being to infernal god was marked by his unyielding will and his refusal to submit to the Great Rot’s tyranny.
 Xelacor's rise to power is a story of defiance, as he led a rebellion that toppled the Great Rot's centuries-long lockdown of the Cryptokeep, freeing the infernal realms from its oppressive grip.
 Despite his past as an angel, Xelacor is regarded with suspicion by the older celestial devils, who see his methods as too brutal even for their tastes.
 Yet, his influence among the younger devils is immense, with many following him blindly, drawn by his charisma and the promise of power through the consumption of his blood.
-Xelacor's creation of the Ichoran, mortals who have gained infernal powers by drinking his blood, further cements his legacy as a god who blurs the line between salvation and damnation.
+Xelacor's Ichoran Blood are ferocious, throwing themselves into battle with a zealous rage

 The Voidborn faith is a vast and intricate system centered around the reverence of countless divine beings known as "Arbiters."
 These Arbiters, believed to be the most loyal and faithful followers of Salaboth, the immortal Witch Queen, have ascended into godhood, each embodying a different aspect of her divine will.
 While the Voidborn acknowledge Yog-Sangoth as their creator, it is Salaboth who holds the highest place in their pantheon.
 She is seen as the supreme deity, the embodiment of power and authority, whose influence permeates every facet of Voidborn society.